How to Setup GPS Rescue Mode in Betaflight

 Settings for GPS Rescue mode are available in the Failsafe tab.

-Ground speed (meters/second) – Note when entering this value in GUI, the unit is different than CLI (which is cm/s).
-This is the speed at which the quad travels during Rescue.
-The default 5m/s is 18km/h which I find too slow, I doubled that to 10m/s which is 36km/h.
-The quad’s travel direction would be more accurate and update faster in higher speed (when a compass is not used and the orientation derives from GPS).
+Return ground speed (meters/second): This is the speed at which the quad travels during Rescue.
+The default 5m/s is 18km/h which I find way too slow, I normally double that to 10m/s (36km/h) for micro drones, or 14m/s (50km/h) for 5″ and 7″ drones.
+The quad’s travel direction would be more accurate and update faster in higher speed (in the absence of a compass).
 Do not set it to lower than 2m/s or orientation won’t work.
+Note when entering this value in GUI, the unit is different than CLI (which is cm/s).

 Beware that GPS Rescue WILL NOT work for that flight if you arm before getting a satellite lock (because it doesn’t know the home position).

-Sanity Checks – when set to “ON”, it constantly monitors GPS Rescue mode conditions, for example:
+Sanity Checks: When set to “ON”, it monitors GPS Rescue mode conditions, for example:

-• are we getting good number of satellite fix
+- Are we getting a good number of satellite locks?

-• are we at least 100 meters away from home? (distance can be changed)
+- Are we at least 20 meters away from home?

 If any of these conditions are not met, it will abort rescue mode and your quad will just disarm and drop to the ground.
 So yea, it’s not ideal if you are flying over unrecoverable places like ocean or mountains, but generally, it should be on for safety reasons.